A Thousand Years

 “I have no idea.”

 Sano and Anina had been forced out of Masagan prematurely.
 Until last night, their only goal had been to make enough money to fund several days of travel.
 They didn’t even have a complete plan yet.
 Worse, the relative obscurity they'd thought they could rely on was gone.
-King Bunawi and many of his warriors in the area would now know what Sano and Anina looked like.
+Bunawi and many of his warriors in the area would now know what Sano and Anina looked like.
 Without Lord Matiban spreading conflicting rumours of their whereabouts, it would be easy to find them again.

 “I don’t understand what’s going on anymore.”
 Anina slumped against the rock.